WeltonAM/JavaScript_TypeScript_and_Frames_Otavio_Miranda/README.md

 # JavaScript_TypeScript_and_Frames_Otavio_Miranda
- JS and TS complete course and libs and frameworks

 Content:

 Basic JavaScript, Functional, Object Oriented (ES6+, front-end, and back-end)

 TypeScript - a superset JavaScript with static typing (front-end and back-end)